Entropy stable reduced order modeling of nonlinear conservation laws: Entropy conservative hyper-reduction

 \subsection{Two-step hyper-reduction: compress and project}

 We apply a two-step hyper-reduction procedure which preserves both the zero row sums and skew-symmetry of the hyper-reduced matrix $\bm{Q}_s$.
 Rather than directly hyper-reducing the full order matrix $\bm{Q}$, we first construct a compressed ``modal'' matrix, then combine this with a projection operator based on the hyper-reduced points.
 In the first step, we construct a compressed intermediate operator by combining Galerkin projection with the ``expanded basis'' approach of \cite{hernandez2017dimensional}.
-Let $\bm{V}_t$ denote a \textit{test} basis through which to extract the action of $\bm{Q}$.
+Let $\bm{V}_t$ denote a \textit{test} basis through which to extract the action of $\bm{Q}$. \bnote{In this work, we assume that the span of the test basis includes the reduced basis, e.g., $\mathcal{R}(\bm{V})\subset \mathcal{R}(\bm{V}_t)$}.
 We define the intermediate reduced operator

 Let $\bm{c}$ be some vector in the span of the test basis such that $\bm{c}=\bm{V}_t \hat{\bm{c}}$.
 Solving the system $\bm{V}_t^T\bm{V}_t \hat{\bm{d}} = \hat{\bm{Q}}_t\hat{\bm{c}}$ yields that

 Here, $\hat{\bm{d}}$ are the coefficients of the orthogonal projection of $\bm{Q}\bm{c}$ onto the test basis.
 Note that $\hat{\bm{Q}}_t$ is skew-symmetric by construction.
 Moreover, if the vector of all ones lies in the span of the test basis (e.g., $\bm{1} = \bm{V}_t\bm{e}$ for some coefficient vector $\bm{e}$), then